Basic Syntax of Nit

 literals.
 Standard arithmetic operators are available with a common

-operators can be composed with the assignment (=
+operators can be composed with the assignment (=).

 var i = 5 i += 2 print i # outputs 7

-and to_i
+the to_f and to_i methods.

 String

-Literal strings are enclosed within quotes ("
+Literal strings are enclosed within quotes (").

 To insert a value

-inside a literal string, include the values inside braces ({}
+inside a literal string, include the values inside braces ({}).

 Braces have to be escaped.

-is the concatenation operator, but is less efficient than the brace form.
++ is the concatenation operator, but is less efficient than the brace form.

 var j = 5 print "j{j}; j1{j+1}" # outputs "j5; j16"

-Common escaping sequences are available (\"
+Common escaping sequences are available (\", \n, \t, etc.) plus the escaped brace \{.

 print "hel"lonwo{rld" # outputs `hel"lo` on a first line # and `wo{rld` on a second line

-Multi-line strings are enclosed with triple quotes ("""
+Multi-line strings are enclosed with triple quotes (""").

-Values are inserted with triple braces ({{{value}}}
+Values are inserted with triple braces ({{{value}}}).

 The multi-line form thus allows verbatim new-lines, quotes and braces